 Ticket and tour income includes revenue earned from the sale of tickets to exhibits at The Gettysburg Museum of the American Civil War which features 12 exhibit galleries, the film, A New Birth of Freedom, and access to the Cyclorama painting.
-Additionally, Gettysburg Foundation sells tickets for battlefield tours and visits to other historic sites.
+Additionally, Gettysburg Foundation sells tickets for battlefield tours and visits to other historic sites, including the Ticket to the Past virtual reality program at the Gettysburg Lincoln Railroad Station and Children of Gettysburg 1863 Museum at the Rupp House.
 Revenue is recognized upon delivery of the event.
 Any amounts collected but unearned would be classified as deferred revenue and recognized as revenue in the applicable period.